 Anxiety Treatment in Victoria BC

 Do you get caught up worrying about future events?
-Thinking about every possible thing that could go wrong, playing these out over and over again?
+Thinking about every possible thing that could go wrong, playing these out over and over again in your head?

 It’s normal for your mind to spend time in the future, this is how you protect yourself from anticipated threats and challenges (you can thank your brain for looking out for you).
 But when you allow yourself to spend too much time there, ruminating on scenarios that haven’t even occurred yet, it can start to take away from the quality of your daily life.